patractlabs/alliance-website/README.md

 "${address}": true
 ```

-3. Add your logo img which is named endwith _'.png'_ at _/packages/app/src/assets/member-logos/_.
+3. Add your logo img which is named like _${address}.png_ at _/packages/app/src/assets/member-logos/_.
 4. Pull a request.

+> _make sure the address you provided is same as the website shows_